jss367/jss367.github.io/_posts/2020-06-06-shell-and-environment-setup.md

 * That profile just says `source ~/.profile`

+## ZSH Syntax Highlighting

+To activate the syntax highlighting, add the following at the end of your .zshrc: source /opt/homebrew/share/zsh-syntax-highlighting/zsh-syntax-highlighting.zsh

+If you receive "highlighters directory not found" error message, you may need to add the following to your .zshenv: export ZSH_HIGHLIGHT_HIGHLIGHTERS_DIR=/opt/homebrew/share/zsh-syntax-highlighting/highlighters

 ## Packages to Add

 * [Pygments](https://pygments.org/), a Python syntax highlighter.
 It's like `cat` with colors.
 I alias it to `c` (as seen below).